jaywcjlove/mocker-api/packages/core/README.md

   <a href="https://jaywcjlove.github.io/mocker-api/type/">type</a>
 </p>

-`mocker-api` that creates mocks for REST APIs.
-It will be helpful when you try to test your application without the actual REST API server.
+`mocker-api` creates mocks for REST APIs.
+It is helpful when you need to test your application without the actual REST API server.

 **Features:**

-🔥 Built in support for hot Mocker file replacement.
+🔥 Built-in support for hot Mocker file replacement.
 🚀 Quickly and easily configure the API via JSON.
 🌱 Mock API proxying made simple.
 💥 Can be used independently without relying on [webpack](https://github.com/webpack/webpack) and [webpack-dev-server](https://github.com/webpack/webpack-dev-server).